rendon/blog/views/adventofcode2015-part1/source.md

 puts grid.length
 ```

-<p>For v2: Likewise, except that you have to alternate commands with Robo-Santa, the first command is for Santa, the second one isfor Robo-Santa, etc.
+For v2: Likewise, except that you have to alternate commands with Robo-Santa, the first command is for Santa, the second one is for Robo-Santa, etc.

 ```ruby
 grid = {[0, 0] => true}